 The first sheya in a foreign loan word with an initial consonantal cluster is generally treated as a sheya naḥ.
 For correct romanization it is necessary to consult Even-Shoshan and Alcalay on a case-by-case basis.
-These initial clusters retain the effect of vowel "heightening"--the sheya of the prefixes be-, ke-, and le- becomes a ḥiriķ: bi-, ki-, li-.
+In the case of foreign loan words of Latin or Greek origin, Alcalay should not be followed, and an initial consonantal cluster is treated as a sheva naḥ.
+These initial clusters retain the effect of vowel "heightening"--the sheya of the prefixes be-, ke-, and le- becomes a hirik: bi-, ki-, li-.